-It’s time to focus on saving money or getting rid of your debt, but you would rather do anything than sit down and make a budget.
-Does this sound like you?
-Do you associate budgeting with going on a diet?
-You think, “I’ll start that another day,” because budgeting is a buzzkill.
+You know it is time to focus on saving money or paying down debt, but you would rather do anything than sit down and make a budget.
+Does that sound like you?

 Why Do Most People Hate Budgeting?

 If I am honest, I don’t overly enjoy budgeting either, and I coach people on this stuff for a living!
 Budgeting requires us to take action.
-Quite frankly, we as humans tend to be naturally motivated by the things that come easily and naturally to us.
-Many believe budgeting is hard, so just the thought of sitting down to write out a budget makes them cringe.
-I get it; it is hard to be inspired by personal finance, particularly if we don’t have a positive money mindset.
+We tend to be naturally motivated by things that come easily to us.
+Many believe budgeting is hard, so the thought of sitting down to write one makes them cringe.
+I get it; It can be hard to feel inspired by personal finance, particularly if we don’t have a positive money mindset.

 Most people do not like to budget, which is often the main reason they are hesitant to begin a journey toward financial recovery.
 However, creating a budget is an essential part of the process.